JabRef/jabref/docs/getting-into-the-code/guidelines-for-setting-up-a-local-workspace.md

 ![Checkstyle is the highest version - and tests are also scanned](guidelines-intellij-checkstyle-final-settings.png)
 {% endfigure %}

-Save settings by clicking "Aply" and then "OK"
+Save settings by clicking "Apply" and then "OK"

 In the lower part of IntelliJ's window, click on "Checkstyle".
 In "Rules", change to "JabRef".